olivierpicard/brushed-charts/doc/kubernetes-quicknotes.md

 Question:
 - Use encryption at rest for `etcd` or use `Vault by HashiCorp` ?
 - How to speed up pip install dependency ?
+- When you use a local persistent volume then delete it.
+When you recreate it, old content will be erased.
+There is a way to keep data even after delete the volume ?

 TODO: